vikramkh/course-website-16fa/index.md

     problem whose fix should not require changing more than 1--2 lines of code.
     A TA will make the change and rerun the autograder tests.
 Your new score will be the maximum of your original score and 80% of your regraded score.
     What are some acceptable/common types of "small" errors?

-    - Using `==` instead of `.equals`
+    - Use of `==` instead of `.equals`
-    - Changing a method header that caused a compilation failure
+    - Modification of a method header, causing compilation failure
     - Lack or addition of `!` operators

-    Regrade emails to individual TA's are NOT guaranteed to be processed.
+    Regrade emails to individual TAs are NOT guaranteed to be processed.

 Regrade policy for written homeworks and exams:

-:
-    - Each written assignment and each midterm exam will have a regrade request deadline that will be posted, typically one week after the assignment or exam has been returned with your score.
-Beyond that deadline, regrades can only be ordered by the course instructor after you discuss with him.
-    - Regrade requests are meant to be for arithmetic mistakes or for a grader not seeing that you continued your solution on the back of the page (as an example), not because you disagree with the grading rubric.
-The course staff will make its best effort to indicate exactly where points have been taken off, and why you lost them, in the interest of transparency.
-    - For the written assignments and for the midterms we will provide solutions in class.
+: Each written assignment and each midterm exam will have a regrade request deadline that will be posted typically one week after the assignment or exam has been returned with your score.
+Beyond that deadline, regrades can only be given by permission of the instructor.
+Regrade requests are meant cases such as arithmetic mistakes in tabulating a final score, or for a grader not seeing that you continued your solution on the back of the page (as an example).
+In the interest of transparency, the course staff makes its best effort to indicate exactly where points are docked with the associated reasons.
+For the written assignments and for the midterms, solutions will be provided in class.
 Please consult these carefully before requesting a regrade.

-Please fill out the
-[regrade request form](content/hws/regrade_request_15fa.pdf) and bring it to the course administrator, Britton Carnevali, in Levine 310, together with the assignment or exam by the regrade deadline.
+Please fill out the [regrade request form](content/hws/regrade_request_16sp.pdf) and bring it to the course administrator, Laura Fox, in Levine 308, together with the assignment or exam by the regrade deadline.